c3lang/c3-web/src/content/blogs/Memory Management.md

 ## Controlling Variable Cleanup

 Normally temp allocated variables are cleaned up at the end of the closest `@pool` scope, but what if you have nested `@pool` and want explicit control over when it's cleaned up?
 Assign the temp allocator with the scope you need to a variable, and use it explicitly.
-The temp allocator in a scope is a global variabled called `tmem`.
+The temp allocator in a scope is a global variable called `tmem`.

 ```c
 fn String* example(int input)